voxpupuli/hiera-eyaml/README.md

 hiera-eyaml is a backend for Hiera that provides per-value encryption of sensitive data within yaml files to be used by Puppet.

+:new *v2.0 - commandline tool syntax has changed, see below for details*

 Advantages over hiera-gpg
 -------------------------